ampproject/amphtml/extensions/amp-delight-player/amp-delight-player.md

   <tr>
     <td width="40%"><strong>autoplay</strong></td>
     <td>If this attribute is present, and the browser supports autoplay, the video will be automatically
 played as soon as it becomes visible.
-There are some conditions that the component needs to meet to be played, [which are outlined in the Video in AMP spec](https://github.com/ampproject/amphtml/blob/master/spec/amp-video-interface.md#autoplay).</td>
+There are some conditions that the component needs to meet to be played, <a href="https://github.com/ampproject/amphtml/blob/master/spec/amp-video-interface.md#autoplay">which are outlined in the Video in AMP spec</a>.</td>
   </tr>
   <tr>
     <td width="40%"><strong>common attributes</strong></td>
-    <td>This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.</td>
+    <td>This element includes <a href="https://www.ampproject.org/docs/reference/common_attributes">common attributes</a> extended to AMP components.</td>
   </tr>
 </table>